 Seattle and Vancouver, British Columbia, rank high on family friendly appeal.
 Often, people tell me, “We loved visiting Seattle and then drove to Vancouver where we felt very cosmopolitan visiting another country.”
 What those families neglected to do was pull off the freeway and visit Bellingham, located midway between Seattle and Vancouver.

-When we aren’t in the RV, we live in Bellingham, and have for more than 30 years.
+When we aren’t in our RV, we live in Bellingham, and have for more than 30 years.
 So we have hiked every trail, attended every festival and explored every back road, often commenting, “We are soooo lucky to live here.”

 The following are just a few activities to enjoy in “The City of Subdued Enthusiasm.”
 (What do you expect from a city that celebrates the opening of the annual Farmer’s Market with the Mayor tossing a ceremonial cabbage?)